neo4j-partners/neo4j-databricks-demo/README.md

 2. Analyze profile documents for narrative risk tolerance
 3. Flag mismatches for advisor review

+**Sample Natural Language Queries**:
+- "Show me customers with aggressive risk profiles and analyze if their portfolios match their risk tolerance"
+- "Which conservative investors have portfolios that are too aggressive for their stated preferences?"
+- "Find mismatches between customer risk profiles in the database and their investment behavior"
+- "Are there customers whose portfolio allocation doesn't align with their stated risk tolerance from their profiles?"

 ### 3. Data Quality Improvement
 **Question**: "What customer information exists in profiles that isn't captured in the database?"